-Founded in 1979, the Downtown Norfolk Council is an award-winning organization comprised of more than 300 businesses and individual members dedicated to promoting and enhancing business, cultural, retail and residential initiatives in Downtown Norfolk.
-The DNC also manages the Downtown Improvement District, a 48-block district ordained by Norfolk City Council in February 1999.
+Founded in 1979, the Downtown Norfolk Council is an award-winning urban place management organization (UPMO) comprised of more than 350 businesses and individual members dedicated to promoting and enhancing business, cultural, retail and residential initiatives in Downtown Norfolk.
+The DNC also manages the Downtown Improvement District, a 50-block district ordained by Norfolk City Council in February 1999.

 The Downtown Norfolk Council is the unifying voice of its members and stakeholders, and the primary catalyst for advancing the collective vision for the future of Downtown.
 We are committed to being a leader, an advocate and a resource for Downtown’s continuing development as an attractive, dynamic and economically vital place.